-FY 2021 funding of \$916,615 has been included for environmental initiatives, consistent with the FY 2020 Adopted Budget Plan, previously funded in Fund 30010, General Contributions and Contributions.
-FY 2021 projects were selected based on a process supported by the Environmental Quality Advisory Council (EQAC) and support a variety of environmental initiatives.
+FY 2021 funding of \$1.300,000 has been included for environmental initiatives, an increase of \$383,385 over the FY 2020 Adopted Budget Plan.
+FY 2021 projects were selected based on the project selection process supported by the Environmental Quality Advisory Council (EQAC).
 The selection process includes the application of specific project criteria, review of proposals from County agencies, and identification of projects for funding.
-Energy Strategy projects have typically been funded using one-time savings available at budget quarterly reviews.
-In addition, all existing Environmental and Energy Strategy projects will be moved to Fund 30015 as part of the FY 2020 Carryover Review.
-This new fund will then provide a consolidated reflection of all Environmental and Energy Strategy projects underway.
 Specific funding levels include: